matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ### Full code for the `SpendLimit` contract

-1. Create a new folder `contracts`.

-2. Add a file to the `contracts` folder called `SpendLimit.sol`
+1. In the folder `contracts`, add a file called `SpendLimit.sol`

-3. Copy/paste the complete code below.
+2. Copy/paste the complete code below.

 :::warning
 - The value of the `ONE_DAY` variable is set to `1 minutes` instead of `24 hours`.